Laboratorio 2RC Officina Contemporaneo

-In 2009, dear friend Sen. Giovanni Pieraccini proposes to Valter Rossi to open a Graphics School in Viareggio, at the GAMC Museum, and here their collaboration begins in order to find the necessary agreements to be able to make, based on a specific project , a quick and feasible program with the Municipality of Viareggio.
+In XNUMX the dear friend Sen. Giovanni Pieraccini proposes to Valter Rossi to open a School of Graphics in Viareggio, at the GAMC Museum, and here their collaboration begins in order to find the necessary agreements to be able to make, based on a specific project , a quick and feasible program with the Municipality of Viareggio.

 In 2009 the Nando Peretti Foundation financed the start-up of the “Master” project to transport the chalcographic presses and all the other necessary machinery and equipment to Viareggio.

 In 2010, the Municipality of Viareggio made available to the project a space adjacent to the Palazzo delle Muse, headquarters of the GAMC - Gallery of Modern and Contemporary Art -, to create the 2RCGAMC International Center for Art Graphics and the related classrooms.

 With the funding PIUSS (2012 - acquired by the Municipality of Viareggio) and ARCUS Spa (2013), the restoration and adaptation works of the “Center” and of the rooms used as classrooms were completed.

 From 2010 contacts began with the Academy of Florence, with the then President Paolo Targetti; From that moment on, work began on the creation of the Master, with the Director Eugenio Cecioni (at the time Director of the Master) and the Director Giuliana Videtta.

 The first edition of the Academic Master, with the presidency of Claudio Modica, in "Technique and management of the Press and Art Publishing" took place in the 2014/2015 academic year, in the Viareggio headquarters, where, in addition to the lessons theoretical by the professors of the Academy, 80% of the practical laboratory lessons were held by Valter Rossi, his wife Eleonora and his staff.